Latest COVID-19 Cases in Brunei Darussalam - Brunei News Gazette

 No new COVID-19 case was reported.
-The Ministry of Health in its press release on the latest COVID-19 situation in Brunei Darussalam stated that the total cases remain at 259.
-Meanwhile, total recovered cases rose to 246 as 1 case has recovered and 10 active cases are being treated at the National Isolation Centre.
+The Ministry of Health in its press release on the latest COVID-19 situation in Brunei Darussalam stated that total cases remain at 261.
+Meanwhile, two recovered cases was recorded today while 8 active cases are treated at the National Isolation Centre.

-The last local COVID-19 case was reported on the 6th of May 2020, and the total number of imported cases since the last one is 118.
+The last local COVID-19 case was reported on the 6th of May 2020, with the total number of imported cases since the last one is 120.

 For further information and latest development, visit the Ministry of Health’s website or contact the Health Advice line 148.